 George: The communists and collectivists are both socialists, but have different ideas about what should be done after property has been put in common, and I've already said something about that, remember.
 The collectivists say that every worker, or even better, every association of workers must have the raw materials and tools for working, and that each should own the product of his labour.
-So long as they live they spend bourgeois or someone who wants to find the way to becoming bourgeois, consider him an enemy and carry on your own way.
+So long as they live they spend it or keep it, do what they like with it, anything except use it to make others work for them.
+Then when they die, if they have saved anything, this goes back to the community.
+Their children naturally also have the means to work, and to allow them to inherit would be the first step towards going back to inequality and privilege.
+As far wouldn't be enough to give everyone the land and machinery if they weren't able to use them to the best of their ability.